 - Login with the default credentials.
 At first login, change the password.

-- On the Configure tab, enter the token from the Meeting Connector page of the Zoom web console.
+- Enter the token from the Meeting Connector page of the Zoom web console.

 Switching to Production